 Stay tuned to AADE for additional resources and information in 2020.
 You can learn more about the updates to the Nutrition Facts label in a 90-minute recorded webinar from AADE: Nutrition Facts Label Update.

-The American Association of Diabetes Educators Perspectives on Diabetes Care covers diabetes, prediabetes and other cardiometabolic conditions.
-Not all views expressed reflect the official position of the American Association of Diabetes Educators.
+The Association of Diabetes Care & Education Specialists Perspectives on Diabetes Care covers diabetes, prediabetes and other cardiometabolic conditions.
+Not all views expressed reflect the official position of the Association of Diabetes Care & Education Specialists.

-Copyright is owned or held by the American Association of Diabetes Educators and all rights are reserved.
-Permission is granted, at no cost and without need for further request, to link to, quote, excerpt or reprint from these stories in any medium as long as no text is altered, and proper attribution is made to the American Association of Diabetes Educators.
+Copyright is owned or held by the Association of Diabetes Care & Education Specialists and all rights are reserved.
+Permission is granted, at no cost and without need for further request, to link to, quote, excerpt or reprint from these stories in any medium as long as no text is altered, and proper attribution is made to the Association of Diabetes Care & Education Specialists.

 HEALTHCARE DISCLAIMER: This site and its services do not constitute the practice of medical advice, diagnosis or treatment.
 Always talk to your diabetes care and education specialist or healthcare provider for diagnosis and treatment, including your specific medical needs.
 If you have or suspect that you have a medical problem or condition, please contact a qualified health care professional immediately.
 To find a diabetes care and education specialist near you, visit DiabetesEducator.org/Find.